 Filial support and the Pittas case

 In Pittas v.
 Health Care & Retirement Corp. of America, 46 A.3d 719 (Pa.
 Super.
-2012), the PA Superior Court held an adult son personally liable for his mother's $93,000 nursing home bill at Liberty Nursing Home in West Pittston.
-The mother had been admitted after a car accident, the Medical Assistance application was pending but unresolved when she returned to Greece, the nursing home sued the son under § 4603, and the trial court entered judgment for $92,943.41.
+2012), the PA Superior Court held an adult son personally liable for his mother's roughly 93,000-dollar nursing home bill at Liberty Nursing Home in West Pittston.
+The mother had been admitted after a car accident, the Medical Assistance application was pending but unresolved when she returned to Greece, the nursing home sued the son under § 4603, and the trial court entered judgment for 92,943 dollars.
 The Superior Court affirmed and held the nursing home need not wait for the MA application to resolve, prove the indigent person's inability to pay, or pursue siblings before suing one child.

 Pittas remains binding PA Superior Court precedent.
 A PA nursing home can admit a senior, accept private pay or Medicaid pending, and sue an adult child for unpaid balance if Medicaid is denied or delayed.
 Judgment can attach to the adult child's property and wages.
-This is a uniquely PA risk.

 The five practical mitigations are to apply for Medicaid as early as possible (so retroactive coverage absorbs the unpaid balance), document the indigent person's true financial picture (the duty attaches only to a duty to maintain an indigent person), negotiate written arrangements with the facility about the period during MA pendency, avoid uncompensated transfers within the lookback window, and engage a PA elder-law attorney before crisis admission.